vedma1337/EGS-IPA/README.md

 - Why is it so laggy
   - iPhones and iPads were never built for gaming despite what apple says
   - Fortnite performance may be reduced if you have less then 24gb of free space

-- How do i install Trollstore?
-  - if you are running iOS 14.0-17.0 then you can use [this guide](https://ios.cfw.guide/installing-trollstore)

 ## Disclaimer
 The original applications are the property of their respective owners, including but not limited to Epic Games Inc. The modifications provided here are solely for personal use, and the original applications must be legally obtained.
 Redistribution of these modified versions is done for educational purposes only, and no ownership of the original content is claimed.